 In the early years of this rivalry, it basically boiled down to a battle of the classes, between the rich affluent people of Núñez and the working-class people of La Boca; the Millionaires versus the People’s Club.
 Boca fans are actually known as Xeneizes (Genoese) in reference to Genoa in Italy as many Boca fans come from the local Italian immigrant community.
 River Plate, on the other hand, became known as, Los Millonarios (The Millionaires), as they supposedly had an upper-class support base.

 It is a local rivalry not only steeped in politics; it is born out of the most intense love for the game.
 That love can often turn ugly to a fiery hatred, as the two clubs eternally fight to be Argentina’s ultimate team.

-	The Superclásico is the highlight of this 7 day tour, but there’s much more on offer.
-You will take a tour of the city and also attend a match between Independiente or San Lorenzo.
+The Superclásico is the highlight of this 7-day tour, but there’s much more on offer.
+You will take a tour of the city and also attend a match of Independiente or San Lorenzo.
 Plus there is plenty of time for fine wine, great steaks and to discover Buenos Aires like a local.